openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 #### Buckets

 A **Bucket** is a cache of Opportunity IDs that match a given [Opportunity Criteria](../test-interface-criteria/README.md).
+During harvesting, each Opportunity found in the feeds is added to the buckets whose criteria it matches.
 When Integration Tests sends a request to get a random Opportunity matching a given criteria, the Opportunity is fetched from these buckets.

 ### Opportunity Locks